Friday 06 Sep 2019

 There are other reasons why sellers could be interested in an early sale; they may have already bought another property elsewhere and a pre-auction sale will help them avoid bridging finance or because the property they want to buy is going to auction before theirs and a sale will offer them surety.

-So if you’ve found “the one”, our advice is to go for it, and make an offer after you’ve completed your due diligence.
+So if you’ve found “the one”, my advice is to go for it, and make an offer after you’ve completed your due diligence.
 Don’t wait to see what others are doing, or wait for the market to go down (that may never happen) as it may put you on the back foot.
 Get to the open houses early in the campaign and put your best offer forward early.
 You might just hit the sellers sweet spot.
 After all, the early bird catches the worm.